-Prime BASIC includes double precision floating point representation.
+Prime BASIC has been revised to include double precision floating point representation.
 BASIC with double precision floating point is implemented using floating point hardware; thus, coding that references floating point operations is both in line and efficient.

 All constants, variables, and array elements are represented in floating point format with a 48-bit mantissa and a 16-bit exponent.
 This representation allows numbers to have an accuracy up to 14.2 decimal places.
 With double precision floating point, it is possible to represent a number up to: